 - On the Map networks page, configure the network mappings for the networks that the virtual machines in the vApp use.

 - On the Resource allocation page, allocate CPU and memory resources for the vApp and click Next.

-- On the Ready to complete page, review the vApp settings and click Finish.
+- On the Review and finish page, review the vApp settings and click Finish.